fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

     - more than 30% less mobbing
         - way reduced overtime and sick days
         - big improvements in efficiency and revenue (9-30%)
-- intel did/(does?) regular constructive confrontation workshops with similar results

 - demonstration of people following the 'majority behaviour'
 - even incresed if someone is seen violating it